ietf-wg-masque/draft-ietf-masque-ip-proxy-reqs/draft-ietf-masque-ip-proxy-reqs.md

 of scope and left to future extensions.

-Servers that do not perform NAT will commonly forward packets similarly to how a traditionnal IP router would, but the specific of that are considered out of scope.
+Servers that do not perform NAT will commonly forward packets similarly to how a traditional IP router would, but the specific of that are considered out of scope.
 In particular, decrementing the Hop Limit (or TTL) field of the IP header is out of scope for MASQUE and expected to be performed by a router behind the MASQUE server, or collocated with it.